 Sensor and Display of the tactical picture within the protector Fleet is provided using the existing. display system AIMS-ISR.
 The new capabilities itemised above are to be integrated into the sensor manager as the equipment is installed.
-A complete hardware and software refresh has been trialled and production has commenced to support the installation schedule.
+The hardware for the ships has been delivered with installation complete on Canterbury, Wellington, Otago, Hawea and Rotoiti.
+Installation on Taupo and Pukaki will occur during the third quarter of 2015.
+"First of Class" software installation on Wellington has been successfully completed and progressive software installation on the other vessels will occur when the ships are available through to year end.